danshome/gdd/README.md

 MIT License – see [LICENSE](LICENSE) for details.

 ---
-Built by [Your Name] for viticulture research and management.
+Built by Robert Clay Vineyards for viticulture research and management.